goruck/smart-zoneminder/tpu-servers/README.md

 # tpu-servers
 This folder contains code and collateral for running the object and face detection servers using the Google edge Tensorflow Processing Unit (TPU).
 The Alarm Uploader can be configured to use these servers instead of GPU-based ones normally co-resident with the machine running ZoneMinder.

-The TPU-based object and face detection server, [detect_servers_tpu.py](./detect_servers_tpu.py), runs [TPU-based](https://cloud.google.com/edge-tpu/) Tensorflow Lite inference engines using the [Google Coral](https://coral.withgoogle.com/) Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
+The TPU-based object and face detection server, [detect_servers_tpu.py](./detect_servers_tpu.py), runs [TPU-based](https://cloud.google.com/edge-tpu/) Tensorflow Lite inference engines using the [Google Coral](https://coral.withgoogle.com/) Python APIs and employs [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
 One of the benefits of using zerorpc is that the object detection server can easily be run on another machine, apart from the machine running ZoneMinder (in this case a [Coral Dev Board](https://coral.withgoogle.com/products/dev-board/)).
 The object detection can optionally skip inference on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
 The server is run as a Linux service using systemd.

 Images are sent to the object detection as an array of strings, in the following form.
 ```javascript